Search Horseapple.com

 An 18" Cherry Bomb is fitted to the collector.
 Then the can is reassembled using stainless weld while being held in accurate alignment.
 The exhaust system is now ready to have the covers and tips reattached, if we were going to stop with an ordinary glasspack system.

-But now it's time to build the TromBonestm !
+But now it's time to build the TromBones tm!
 They are fitted to be interchangeable left and right.
 These tubes are aluminized steel so they stay pretty.
-The release lever is easily reachable in the end of the pipe, just lift and pull and your bike is civilized again!
+The release lever is easily reachable in the end of the pipe, just lift and pull and Mr. Hyde morphs back into Dr. Jekyll!

 Audio Files